Cobenian/elixir-mastery-exercises/modules_and_functions.md

 # Exercise 3
 * Write an function called greeter that returns a function that takes differing types and values and prints out a different response to each.
-Try a map, a three elemnt tuple, an :atom and a string.
+Try a map, a three element tuple, an :atom and a string.
   It should also take a fallthrough default value that returns :ok
 * [Answer](https://gist.github.com/MonkeyIsNull/37368f35d6cfa35d1919)